When should I arrive in and depart from the host country?

 Where do I exchange money?

-At the airports: You can exchange a small amount of money there because you might not have a chance to exchange again for several days.
-In Warsaw: You'll have access to banks and exchange booths.
-In host communities: You can exchange currency at banks or the local exchange agents (kantors).
+You can exchange a small amount of money there because you might not have a chance to exchange again for several days.
+In Beja, you'll have access to banks on Monday through Friday until 3:00PM.

 Can I use cash, credit cards or checks?